Reactor™ - The manual

 LinkID

-A LinkID is a reference to a different layer configuration files.
-It can be used inside of the tree to include sub-configurations.
-See
+A LinkID is a reference to a different layer configuration file.
+It can be used inside the tree to include sub-configurations.

 Master Behavior

-A text string that can be used to address any kind of parameter inside of Reactor.
-See Parameter Reference
+A text string used to address any kind of parameter inside Reactor.
+(See Parameter Reference)

 Reactor